langestefan/solar-forecasting-HA/README.md

 - To predict solar output, we input the previous timeseries data into the model and output a prediction for the next time step(s).

 This could be an option:

 - If the user has historical PV output data, we can use it to train a custom model which can be deployed on the Home Assistant server.
 This seems to be the preferred method but it will require more setup.
 - If the user doesn't have historical PV output data we can use the 'generic' model for inference.
 Question is, where do we get this data?
 Perhapse [4] can help?

+## Retrieve data from InfluxDB

+First, SSH into the influxDB docker container.

+The following SQL command can then be used to retrieve solarpanel data from InfluxDB:

+`curl -G 'http://localhost:8086/query' --data-urlencode "db=home_assistant" --data-urlencode "q=SELECT * FROM "W" WHERE ("entity_id" = 'solaredgemb_ac_power')" -H "Accept: application/csv" >  home_assistant.csv`

+Then run:
+`mv /home_assistant.csv /var/lib/influxdb/`

+To move the file to the shared volume.

 ## References

 See:

 - [1] [Multi-time-horizon Solar Forecasting Using Recurrent Neural Network](https://arxiv.org/abs/1807.05459)